RobertTheMagnificent/ccarps/Character_Creation.md

 * **Willpower** (W): The unwavering strength of will (intention, desire) to carry out one’s wishes.

 ## Secondary Attributes ##
-The secondary attributes are average combinations of the primary attributesrounded to the nearest whole number.
+The secondary attributes are average combinations of the primary attributes rounded down.
 Once the secondary attribute base is calculated use the skill modifier table to determine the secondary attribute modifier.
 Skills are based on secondary attributes as are any action rolls where a character does not have a related skill.

-*Note:* Unskilled action rolls always use 2d, are limited to simple actions, are immune to critical success and failure, and are subject to a -6 situational modifier.
+** Unskilled Action Rule ** Unskilled action rolls always use 2d, are limited to simple actions, are immune to critical success and failure, and are subject to all situational modifiers.
 Characters may not use the unskilled action rule to perform complex actions.
-A Complex Action is any action that is composed of two or more steps. *Complex Action example: knocking an arrow, drawing, aming, and firing a bow.
-This would require 4 separate dice rolls under the unskilled action rule.
-To successfully fire the arrow, the character would have to succeed on all of the rolls for the steps of the complex action.
+A Complex Action is any action that is composed of two or more simple actions. *Complex Action example: firing an arrow from a bow; knock an arrow, draw, aim, and release.
+This would require 4 separate dice rolls under the unskilled action rule, one for each of the simple actions.
+To successfully fire the arrow, the character would have to succeed on all of the rolls in succession for the simple action steps to complete the complex action required to fire a bow.
 A failed roll would cause the character to start the whole process over from the beginning.*

 * **Charisma** (CHA): Personal charm or magnetism, as determined by the health, intelligence, and will of the character.
-Average of Constitution, Intelligence, and Willpower.
-(C + I + W) / 3 (rounded)
+Average of Willpower and Constitution.
+(W + C) / 2 (rounded down)

 * **Speed** (SPD): The rate of motion or action.
 Average of Strength and Dexterity.
-(S + D) / 2 (rounded)
+(S + D) / 2 (rounded down)

 * **Reflex** (RFX): An automatic response to a simple stimulus which does not require mental processing.
-Average of Strength, Dexterity, and Willpower.
-(S + D + W) / 3 (rounded)
+Average of Dexterity, and Intelligence.
+(D + I) / 2 (rounded down)

 * **Lift** (LFT): To exert the strength for raising or bearing.
-Average of Strength and Willpower.
-(S + W) / 2 (rounded)
+Average of Constitution and Strength.
+(C + S) / 2 (rounded down)

 * **Perception** (PER): Conscious understanding of something; to be aware of.
 Average of Intelligence and Willpower.
-(I + W) / 2 (rounded)
+(I + W) / 2 (rounded down)

 ## Oddities ##
 Oddities may only be taken at character creation.
 Oddities are used to gain advantages and to make trade off's to provide flexibility and role-play interest in character options, in other words, Oddities add "character" to your characters.
 Your Game Master may modify a character's Oddities based on role-play events or extraordinary situations.
 Oddities may make permanent Health changes based on the description of the oddity, or Game Master's discretion.